rossetti/KSLBook/docs/index.md

 - 2nd Edition Version 2.0, released January 2024
   - Added distribution fitting Section \@ref(distFitting) to Chapter \@ref(ch2rng)
   - Added Chapter \@ref(ch9AdvMC) on advance Monte Carlo methods
+- 2nd Edition Version 2.1, released June 2024
+  - Added numbered examples to each chapter corresponding to code in KSLExamples project
+  - Added examples on generation from mixture, truncated, and shifted distributions to Section \@ref(rvguse) of Chapter \@ref(ch2rng).
+Also added how to generate using the acceptance-rejection technique to Section \@ref(rvguse).
+  - Added two new examples to Sections \@ref(ch3InsProcess) and \@ref(ch3SAN) to Chapter \@ref(mcm)
+  - Added Sections \@ref(ch5Screening) and \@ref(ch5Scenarios) for coverage of screening techniques and how to run many simulation scenarios.
+  - Added Sections \@ref(appPlotting) and \@ref(appExpDesign) to Appendix \@ref(appUtilities) for coverage of plotting utilities and experimental design utilities.

 If you find typographical errors or other issues related to the text or supporting files, then please use the book's [repository's](https://github.com/rossetti/KSLBook) issue tracking system to create a new issue.
 You should first check if the same or similar issue has already been submitted.
 The issue tracking system is for filing issues about the correctness of the text or files.
 It is **not** about general questions about simulation concepts, solutions to homework, how to do something in the KSL, etc.  Such issues will not be considered and will be deleted as needed.